DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 ```
 ![example1-addControl](../resources/example1-addcontrol.gif)

+Here we're using [`AbilityManager.EnqueueAbility<T>(string)`](xref:LobsterFramework.AbilitySystem.AbilityManager.EnqueueAbility``1(System.String)) for ability invokation, note that this call should only be done during `Update()` since the ability execution will take place during `LateUpdate()` and we can run into race conditions and have incorrect order of execution of abilities.
 When we enter playmode and spam left clicks, we can see the output of the ability on the console.
 Additionally, we can use `AbilityManager` inspector to edit ability data in real time.
 The changes won't get saved to the disk unless the `Save` button is clicked.
 You can also use `Save As` button to store a copy of the `AbilityData` somewhere else.

 ![example1-run](../resources/example1-run.gif)